-EQUIPPED WITH BOTH SOFT TOP AND RARE FACTORY PORTHOLE DELETE HARDTOP
+EQUIPPED W/ SOFT TOP AND RARE FACTORY PORTHOLE DELETE HARDTOP

 245-HP 312 CI V-8 ENGINE/2-SPEED FORD-O-MATIC AUTOMATIC TRANSMISSION